 - 340 g/12 oz dark chocolate , chopped into small pieces*

 - flaky salt , to sprinkle on top

 In a heavy bottomed saucepan over the lowest heat possible, melt butter, stirring occasionally.
+Or, you can use the microwave.
 Don’t let the butter bubble or boil or else it will lose moisture.

 In a medium bowl, whisk together flour, baking powder, baking soda, and salt.
 Set aside.